 Not everyone wants to or is able to shop for houses during the winter months.
 Freezing temperatures and inclement weather can keep would-be homebuyers away.

-During the winter season, many parents are busy managing school schedules and events, and many people are also busy traveling and hosting guests over the holidays.
+During the winter season, parents are busy managing school schedules and events, and many people are also busy traveling and hosting guests over the holidays.

 But there’s an upside: Fewer people shopping for homes could mean less competition for those in the market for a house.
 And diminished competition might mean winter homebuyers can be more discerning in their choices.
 There’s less pressure to snap up a house for fear another buyer will get to it first.
 In addition, you may be less likely to end up in a bidding war with a slew of other interested buyers, which can drive up costs.
+You might contend with counter offers.
+But while there are often fewer houses for sale during the winter, buyers may be more likely to land their desired home closer to the asking price (or even below).

 💡 Quick Tip: When house hunting, don’t forget to lock in your home mortgage loan rate so there are no surprises if your offer is accepted.